“How does one eat an elephant?”

 For more than forty years, the purpose of the Northeast Regional Honors Council conference has been to celebrate the pursuit of honors-level scholarship, learning, and research by undergraduate students as they make their way through higher education.
 Your generation can no longer view education as a gradual pursuit.
 Like so many medical school students around the world who have been prematurely enlisted in the fight against Covid-19, it is incumbent upon you to pursue and defend the ideals of education now, to mobilize against the growing tribulations that face the planet now, and to work harder, smarter, and for less in return now than any generation that has preceded you.

-As we once again prepare to meet in Albany, New York to celebrate higher learning and to share research with one another, an urgency bubbles beneath our feet.
+As we prepare to come together to celebrate higher learning and to share research with one another, an urgency bubbles beneath our feet.
 If there is one thing that we all must agree upon, it is that the solution to the many problems we are facing lies in education and critical thinking.
 Research must be continued, science must once again be supported and held in high esteem, data must be relied upon whether or not we find the results unpleasant or inconvenient.

 Let this conference theme serve as a call to action – what are the problems you can help solve?
 What are the questions you should be asking in order to solve them?
 How can we collectively and correctly identify the most pressing matters that face us as a species and unify before it is too late?
 How can we truly learn from history and chart a new course that can lead to positive, tangible solutions?